 Callie grew up in a news gathering family, so deadline management, multi-tasking and problem-solving are in her DNA.
-She applies all of these character traits to her role on the publicity team for Primrose Schools.
+She applies all these character traits to her role on the publicity teams for Primrose Schools and Grady Health Systems.
+When time permits, she’s also a key contributor to Jackson Spalding’s Crisis and Corporate Social Responsibility consultancies.

 A native of Montgomery, Ala., Callie graduated, magna cum laude, from The University of Alabama.
 She began her career in the Office of Congressman Bobby Bright, serving as a field representative and press assistant.
 This was a logical move, given her interest in political science, but ultimately the journalism genes won out.